Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/annotating_content.md

 A *mention* is a piece of text with attached metadata features, which is usually (but not necessarily) associated with a *concept*.
 Mentions always have:

-* `type` - the type of the annotation, usually _Person_, _Organization_, or _Location_, but other types can be returned as well;
+* `type` - the type of the annotation, usually Person, Organization, or Location, but other types can be returned as well;
 * `startOffset`, `endOffset` - 0-based offsets in the original text;
-* `features` map - contains any number of properties/features depending on the origin of the mention.
+* `features` map - contains any number of properties/features depending on the origin of the mention;
-* A Concept is a resource that represents a real life entity used for recognizing mentions in texts.
+* concept - a resource (URI) that represents a real life entity, used for recognizing mentions in texts.

-For example, the text `Hello London`, will yield a mention like the one below.
-The only mention has offsets within the original text and is associated with the concept http://dbpedia.org/resource/London.
+For example, annotating the text "Hello London" will yield a mention such as the one below.
+It has a "startOffset" and "endOffset", and is associated with the concept http://dbpedia.org/resource/London.

 <pre><code>
 {